BabylonJS/BabylonNative/Documentation/DebugRenderedFrameMetal.md

 ![CaptureVertexUniforms](Images/FrameCaptureiOS/CaptureVertexUniforms.jpg)

-The order of bound values can be check by double clicking on the Vertex Function.
+The order of bound values can be checked by double clicking on the Vertex Function.
 The shader source uses a struct ```Frame``` that corresponds to the bound uniform buffer.

 ![CaptureVertexShaderSource](Images/FrameCaptureiOS/CaptureVertexShaderSource.jpg)